 The groundwater-monitoring system at the existing Forward Landfill is designed to detect the presence of contaminants in groundwater by analyzing groundwater chemistry at point-of-compliance wells.
 The monitoring system consists of 20 Detection Monitoring Program (DMP) wells and 40 Evaluation Monitoring Plan/Corrective Action Program (EMP/CAP) wells.
 The DMP wells are designed to detect a potential release from the landfill at point-of-compliance, while the EMP/CAP wells are used to evaluate changes in water quality and the effectiveness of the current corrective action measures.
 The 40 EMP/CAP wells were constructed as part of an on-going investigation.
 Figure IV.F-1 of the 2013 EIR shows the location of the monitoring wells.
 Groundwater monitoring is described in detail in the Hydrology and Water Quality Chapter of the 2013 EIR.
-After the 2013 EIR was prepared, Forward received approval from the Department of Toxic Substances Control and Regional Water Quality Control Board to install two replacement wells.
-Approval is still pending to abandon the three existing wells, all located along the main access road in an area that has been permitted to allow construction of a new waste management unit.
+After the 2013 EIR was prepared, Forward received approval from the Department of Toxic Substances Control and Regional Water Quality Control Board to install two replacement wells (MW-17R and -19R), which were installed in 2018.
+Approval is still pending to abandon the three existing wells (MW-17, 18, and 19), all located along the main access road in an area that has been permitted to allow construction of a new waste management unit.